John Radcliffe Hospital, West Wing, Level 6, Headley Way, Headington, Oxford, OX3 9DU

 Professor James FitzGerald and Professor Brian Andrews (visiting professor)

 BEng (Hons), MSc

-In 2019, I completed my bachelor degree in bioengineering at the University of Sheffield.
-I was supervised by Professor Daniel Coca for my BEng final year project and the topic of my project was to investigate the drosophila brain network controllability and to their corresponding ‘control profile’ of different local processing functional units in of their brain connectome to identify the relationship between control profile features and the function categories of each local processing unit.
-The project also indicated the dominant neurons and their functions in drosophila, which can potentially to be used interdisciplinary fields, such as brain network visualisation, robot design, clinic diagnosis and surgical priority decision.
+Linshan completed her BEng degree in bioengineering at the University of Sheffield in 2019.
+She was supervised by Professor Daniel Coca during her BEng final-year project to investigate the drosophila brain network controllability and their corresponding ‘control profile’ of different local processing functional units in their brain connectome to identify the relationship between control profile features and the function categories of each local processing unit.
+The project also indicated the dominant neurons and their functions in drosophila, which can potentially be used in interdisciplinary fields, such as brain network visualisation, robot design, clinic diagnosis and surgical priority decision.

-In 2020, I completed my MSc degree in translational neuroscience at Imperial College London.
-During my six-month project, I worked in Professor Simone Di Giovanni’s Lab group and focused on neuroregeneration field.
-The project aimed to investigate how do the metabolic, immune and microbiome system play their roles individually and synergically in the neuroregeneration process after peripheral nervous system and central nervous system injuries.
+Then she completed her MSc degree in translational neuroscience at Imperial College London in 2020.
+During her six-month project, she worked in Professor Simone Di Giovanni’s Lab group and focused on neuroregeneration field.
+The project aimed to investigate the individual and synergic role of metabolic, immune and microbiome systems in the neuroregeneration process after peripheral nervous system and central nervous system injuries.

-Now, I step into my DPhil study and I'm involved in the Oxford Neural Interfacing group.
-My interest is to apply bioengineering, especially tissue engineering techniques into the treatments of neurological diseases, to help with the regeneration and the functional recovery.
+She is currently a DPhil researcher in the Oxford Neural Interfacing group.
+Her interest is to apply bioengineering, especially tissue engineering techniques to the treatments of neurological diseases, aiming to help with neuroregeneration and functional recovery.

-Under the supervision of Professor James FitzGerald and Professor Brian Andrews in the Nuffield Department of Surgical Sciences, I am currently working on designing an implantable device to improve the functional recovery after neuromuscular diseases, mainly focusing on denervated muscle stimulation after various typed of injuries.
+Under the supervision of Professor James FitzGerald and Professor Brian Andrews in Nuffield Department of Surgical Sciences, she is currently working on designing an implantable device to improve neuromuscular functional recovery and functional daily motion support, mainly focusing on denervated muscle reinnervation and functional stimulation.